pyeventsourcing/esdbclient/README.md

 The sequence of stream positions is intended to be gapless.
 It is also usually zero-based, so that the position of the end of the stream when one event has been appended is `0`.
-The position is `1` after two events have been appended, and `2` after three events have been appended.
+The position is `1` after two events have been appended, `2` after three events have been appended, and so on.

 The position of a stream that does not exist is reported by this method to be `None`.